clef/frontend-styleguide/README.md

 </div>
 ```

-If a style is re-used on more than 3 different views or files in our app, consider making a utility class for it.
+If a specific style is re-used on more than 3 different views or files in our app, consider making a utility class for it.
 Utility classes should begin with or be prepended by `u-`.
 A utility class selector looks like:

 ```css
 .u-italic,